 The results of the experiment were confirmed in the second phase of the research by reversing the process in the first phase.
-The elimination of over 90% of the Kiss1 gene resulted complete suppression of the pulsed release of gonadotropins.
+The deletion of more than 90% of the Kiss1 gene resulted complete suppression of the pulsed release of gonadotropins.

 Taken together, these results provide the first direct evidence that KNDy neurons are the GnRH pulse generator and that saving only 20% of KNDy neurons is sufficient to restart GnRH and gonadotropin pulses and to maintain ovarian follicle growth. , thus recovering fertility.

 The discovery provides a potential therapeutic approach for patients with reproductive disorders.
-A “universal” methodology for all mammalian species, including cattle, sheep, goats and pigs, primates and experimental models of rodents, which have the same brain mechanism to regulate reproductive function.
+A "universal" methodology for all mammalian species, including cattle, sheep, goats and pigs, primates and experimental rodent models, which have the same brain mechanism for regulating reproductive function.

 The team thinks there is still a lot of work to be done to find the exact molecular mechanism that controls KNDy neuronal activity and leads it to produce gonadotropins.